-split sample: A single sample, usually divided by the analytical laboratory, split into two separate samples.
+split sample: A single sample split into two separate samples.
 Each sample is prepared and analyzed independently as an indication of analytical variability and comparability.

 spreading areas: At the INL Site, a series of interconnected low areas used for flood control by dispersing and evaporating or infiltrating water from the Big Lost River.